Dental Students Conference on Research

 For 50 years, the Conference has played an integral role in introducing future oral health researchers to a full spectrum of scientific activities and career opportunities in oral health research.
 The ADA Foundation strongly supports today's dental students as they pursue tomorrow's scientific explorations in oral health research for the benefit of the general public and future generations.

-Selection criteria: Dental schools will receive information on the 2015 DSCR in early 2015.
+Selection criteria: Dental schools will receive information on the 2015 DSCR several months prior to the event.
 To be selected, student nominees should have a demonstrated interest and ability in research.
 Full requirements and nomination procedures are distributed to the deans of all U.S. and Canadian dental schools via an email from the ADA Foundation.
 The ADA Foundation requires a $500 fee per student to be paid by the university to defray a portion of the students' conference-related costs.